 There is no train direct from London's main airport, Heathrow Airport.
 There is a RailAir coach that shuttles between Heathrow and Woking Station, a stop on the Waterloo train.
-However, there is a direct coach service between Heathrow and Southampton which is faster and cheaper than this option.
+However the direct coach service between Heathrow and Southampton is faster and cheaper than this option.

 London's Waterloo and Victoria Stations are very large railway stations each handling millions of passengers each year from around twenty separate platforms.
 Both are terminus stations. the end of the line.
 As a result you train will be standing ready to board for about 15 minutes prior to departure.
 Waterloo is physically open 24x7 and Victoria for is closed just a few short hours in the very early morning.

 Because of the footfall there is a wide range of fast food, pubs, convenience stores and restaurants at each.
 Toilets, left luggage, foreign exchange, tourist offices, ATM's and fee wifi are available.

 Both Victoria and Waterloo are hubs for the London Underground served by several lines radiating out in all directions.
 Victoria is a major hotel district for London, we have a dedicated page for hotels near Victoria Station.
 There are hotels around Waterloo Station too, mostly large chain hotels like Marriott, Park Plaza and Premier Inn.
 We have a dedicated page for hotels near Waterloo Station too.

 Southampton Central Station is a much quieter station with four platforms and more basic facilities.
 There are toilets, a station buffet and ATM's but no left luggage, foreign exchange, wifi or a tourist office.